Royals vs. Mariners Player Props Betting Odds

 Rodríguez Stats

-- Rodriguez hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is hitting .240 with three doubles, a home run, a walk and nine RBI.
+- Rodriguez will look for his fifth straight game with a hit in this contest.
+In his last five games he is hitting .308 with three doubles, a walk and seven RBI.

 Rodríguez Recent Games